 “This version is designed to capture children’s imaginations and introduce them to Bunyan’s enduring masterpiece,” according to the preface.
-Great Commissions Press is the publishing arm of the Presbyterian Church in America, and there’s a decided educational feel to this version.
+Great Commissions Press is the publishing arm of the Presbyterian Church in America, and there’s a decided “educational” feel to this version.
 It’s very straightforward and easy to understand; after a short introduction to John Bunyan, it follows the plot of his story to the letter, though condensing the detailed conversations and doctrinal discourses.
 A “glossary” is included—actually a guide for interpreting all the allegorical symbols, chapter by chapter.
-In the center of the book is a double-page spread illustrating Christian’s entire journey over a winding road, from Destruction to Celestial.
-I find this especially helpful because I like to keep the big picture in mind.
+In the center of the book is a double-page spread illustrating Christian’s entire journey over a winding road, from Destruction to Celestial–especially helpful for keeping the big picture in mind.

-This adaptation is excellent for study and discussion, though I’m not sure how captivating it is to the imagination.
+It’s excellent for study and discussion, though I’m not sure how captivating it is to the imagination.
 The prose is close to the original in that it provides little in the way of description or sense of place or character.
-Drama and pathos probably wasn’t Bunyan’s purpose in writing The Pilgrim’s Progress, but rather to use story elements to illustrate the challenges of the Christian life.
-The doctrinal issues, so vital in his day that he served jail time for them, get plenty of exposure here, even to imitating the numerated points that Bunyan used so frequently in the last third of The Pilgrim’s Progress.
+Drama and pathos probably wasn’t Bunyan’s purpose in writing The Pilgrim’s Progress, but rather to put story elements to use in illustrating the challenges of a Christian life.
+The doctrinal issues, so vital in his day that he served jail time for them, get plenty of exposure here, even to imitating the numerated points that appear frequently in the last third of The Pilgrim’s Progress.
 This is no bad thing and of course, these doctrinal issues need to be talked about.
 Just be aware that, especially toward the end, this adaptation becomes more propositional and less dramatic.
-A stronger sense of story can be found in
+The writing is also rather pedestrian:

 “Oh, what must I do?” cried a man dressed in rags as he walked in the fields outside is house.
 “What must I do?” he sadly cried again.
 The man was carrying a heavy burden on his back and reading a book.
 “This book says the city I live in, the City of Destruction, will be burned one day with fire from heaven.
 I must find a way to escape!
 Oh, what must I do?
 Where should I go?”
 The man anxiously looked this way and that, not knowing what to do.